vyskocilm/jf/README.md

 ## TODO

-1. support for floats
+1. support for floats and bools
 2. stringify numbers    ("42" == 42)
-3. Go API
+3. Go API (WIP)
 4. rename keys
 5. flags for cmdline tool (those starting by `x-` are temporary only and will be dropped)
 6. better sorting support
+7. ...

 ## Simple values
 ```